stan-dev/cmdstanpy/README.md

   + Python code doesn't interface directly with c++, only calls compiled executables

 - Modular - CmdStanPy produces a MCMC sample (or point estimate) from the posterior; other packages do analysis and visualization.

+- Low memory overhead - by default, minimal memory used above that required by CmdStanPy; objects run CmdStan programs and track CmdStan input and output files.

 ### Source Repository